-The rate at which glass powder is added i.e. 5%, 10% 15% and 20% in concrete and various tests conducted to evaluate the effect of glass powder in concrete on workability, density, compressive strength, splitting tensile strength, water absorption.
+The rate at which glass powder is added i.e. 5%, 10% 15% and 20% in Flyash concrete and various tests conducted to evaluate the effect of glass powder in concrete on workability, density, compressive strength, splitting tensile strength, water absorption.
 The comparison between these properties of different mixes are also presented and discussed.
-The compressive strength after the addition of cement with glass powder by various rate i.e. 5% 10% 15% 20%.
+The compressive strength after the addition of cement with glass powder by various rate i.e. 5% 10% 15% 20% is also compared with Lime stone powder samples.